 We are looking for an experienced Camp Counsellor who is looking for a new role at Summer Camp.
 The LIT Director is a leadership role at Camp Cooper - you will also be assisting with all aspects of running Camp and responsible for overseeing the Camp Counsellors.

-The LIT Director is responsible for overseeing the Leaders-In-Training (LIT) Programme, which is a leadership development programme for 17 & 18 year olds.
+The LIT Director is responsible for overseeing the Leaders-In-Training (LIT) Programme, which is a leadership development programme for 16 - 18 year olds.
 The role will require you to lead sessions and be pastorally responsible for our LIT’s.
 There are approximately 6 - 10 LITs at Camp at any one time.

 The LIT Director role is a leadership team role so is responsible for helping with the running of all of camp.
 All Leadership Team members must be prepared to step in to fill other positions when needed, step up for needed tasks, and seek out opportunities to add as much magic to camp as possible.

 Head Counsellor Key responsibilities

 - Dealing with LIT issues

 - Helping in the office and organising Camp logistics

 Candidates must demonstrate the following skills and characteristics: